 While the United States is known for its hustle and bustle lifestyles, this is even more so the case for New Yorkers.
 Busy schedules and hectic routines can easily give way to a cocktail or two at the end of the day.
-For some people, this nightly routine can evolve into a full-blown drinking disorder.
+Unfortunately, this nightly routine can become a full-blown drinking disorder for some people.
 When alcohol use starts to cause problems in other areas of your life, it may be time to consider alcohol rehab.
-Fortunately, rehab for alcoholism in New York is readily available with a range of programs and treatment services to meet your specific needs.
+Fortunately, rehab for alcoholism in New York is readily available with various programs and treatment services to meet your specific needs.

 Not being able to stop drinking on your own can be attributed to the effects alcohol has on the brain over time.
 Alcohol interacts with two primary neurotransmitters: GABA and glutamate.
 Neurotransmitters act as chemical messengers.
 They enable the different areas of the brain to communicate with one another.
 GABA and glutamate balance each other out, with GABA slowing chemical activities and glutamate speeding up chemical activities.